 Java uses a well-defined order of precedence among operators.
 All unary operators have higher rank than (are applied before) all binary operators.
 Among the binary operators, arithmetic operators have higher rank than relational operators, which in turn apply before logical operators.
 There is no need to clutter your code with too many parentheses.
-For example, instead of you can write if (!match && (i < length - 1))...
+For example, instead of if ((!match) && (i < (length - 1)))...